thomasneeser/n8n-instance/README.md

 - First, configure a VM instance of a linux server with ubuntu using Google Cloud Services.
 Here is how to set it up: https://aiagencyplus.com/self-host-n8n-free-google-cloud-docker-compose/
 - Create your domain for your n8n-server and add your IP address to the A record of your domain service - I'm using a free subdomain service https://desec.io/
+- Make sure, that your A record is updated on the DNS servers, before you proceed setup.
+You can find it out here: https://dnschecker.org/#A/
 - Now go to your vm instance on google cloud services, open the SSH terminal and run:
 ```bash
 cd /root